ThoughtWorksInc/DeepLearning.scala/README.md

 Also, there is no `isComplete` method in immutable futures.
 As a result, the users of immutable futures are forced not to share futures between threads, not to check the states in futures.
 They have to care about control flows instead of threads, and build the control flows by defining immutable futures.

-By the way, the immutable futures can be easy adapted to other mutable future implementation, and then the users can use the other future's mutable API on the adapted futures.
+By the way, immutable futures can be easy adapted to other mutable future implementation, and then the users can use the other future's mutable API on the adapted futures.
 For example, you can perform `scala.concurrent.Await.result` on an immutable future which is implicitly adapted to a `Future.ToConcurrentFuture`.
 By this approach, I have [ported](https://github.com/Atry/immutable-future-test) the most of `scala.async` test cases for immutable futures.

 ### Threading-free Model